 I live in the province of British Columbia (B.C.) in Canada and it is burning.
 A blanket of thick smoke, like murky fog, has spread beyond our borders to our neighbouring province of Alberta and our American neighbour Washington State.
 The smoke from the interior has also spread to my community, here on the island.
 It is fire season.
 I’m sure this province is not the only one experiencing wildfires.
 But for now, officials have said this is B.C.’s worst fire season in almost six decades with 884 fires and about 588,000 hectares destroyed to date.

 My short story this week is a small tribute to the thousands of men and women both locally and from around the world who have generously donated time, effort and funds to fight the fires, protect lives and homes, shelter the evacuees and help them rebuild in the morrow.

-According to a Vancouver Sun newspaper article, as of September 20, 2017, the 2017 BC Wildfire season statistics are:
+According to a Times Colonist article dated December 23, 2017, the 2017 BC Wildfire season statistics are:

-- over $510 million dollars has been spent to date to fight the fires
+- over $560 million dollars spent to date to fight the fires

-- unmeasurable are the financial costs to farmers, forestry and tourism industry along with the personal costs the lives affected by the 2017 inferno.
+- unmeasurable are the financial costs to farmers, forestry and tourism industry along with the personal costs of all the lives affected by the 2017 inferno.